GenericMappingTools/gmt/BUILDING.md

 ctest -R ex2[3-6]
 ```

-## Updating the developement source codes
+## Updating the development source codes

 Assuming you did not delete the build directory, this is just as simple as